ClusterHQ/dvol/README.md

-# dvol: voluminous for Docker; Voluminuous (from ClusterHQ) client.
+# dvol: voluminous for Docker
 ## It's like Git for your development database's Docker volumes.

 Key observation: doing interesting things with data volumes involves traversing